jdrydn/mocha-axios/README.md

   app,
   // app: express(),

-  // The request object should be an axios compatible object
+  // The request object should be an object that can be dropped into axios
   // See https://www.npmjs.com/package/axios#request-config
+  req: {
+    method: 'GET',
+    url: '/',
-  req: { method: 'GET', url: '/' },
+    params: { one: 'two' },
+  },

   // The response object is a similar-ish axios response object
   res: {